guyjames/guyja/content/posts/2018-05-16-code-is-love-justice-on-the-blockchain.md

 ---
 We all know that &#8216;love&#8217; is a dirty word these days.
 It is relentlessly abused by advertisers who always seek to exploit our earliest psychological bonds with our parents and then by sheer repetition, associate themselves with those symbols we learnt in our childhood relating to those bonds. &#8216;Love&#8217; is one such, and massively overused by Hollywood to boot, in its romantic aspect.

-However, as Cornel West so eloquently put it — <span class="pullquote">&#8216;Never forget that justice is what love looks like in public.&#8217;</span> Indeed, never forget.
+However, as Cornel West so eloquently put it —

+>&#8216;Never forget that justice is what love looks like in public.&#8217;

+Indeed, never forget.
 Because we are a forgetful society and often end up valuing symbols we think represent love more than Love itself or the Justice which is its public face.

 So, perhaps we are cynical about love, having been disappointed multiple times in our own personal lives and deceived in its name by those who have used the word to manipulate us.
 We are embarrassed by displays of love and affection and pride ourselves on our &#8216;objective&#8217;, &#8216;non-sentimental&#8217; view of life.